balamurugan-venkadachalam/Cinedeal/README.md

 # Cinema Ticket Pricing API

-A RESTful API for calculating cinema ticket prices with support for multiple ticket types, age-based pricing, and bulk discounts.
+A RESTful API for calculating cinema ticket prices with support for multiple ticket types, age-based pricing and bulk discounts.

 ## Technology Stack